 While you are in Brooklyn, you cannot miss heading to Washington and Water Street.
 This is the place for that iconic view of the Manhattan Bridge.
-Stand on the cobblestone street and marvel at the classic view of New York that you have seen so many times on Hollywood gangster films.
+Stand on the cobblestone street and marvel at the classic view of NYC that you have seen so many times in Hollywood gangster films.

 One of our favorite things to do in New York City is to go up the Empire State Building late at night.
 It is the best view of New York City at night.
 We like going after midnight when the crowds are low and we can take our time walking through the display on the first floor before hopping on the elevator to the 86th floor.

-The Vessel is our new favorite place in New York.
-Located at the The Hudson Yards Shopping Center.
-While the views from The Vessel are great looking over the Hudson River and the surrounding skyscrapers, it is the view within the vessel that is spectacular.
+The Vessel is favorite place in New York.
+Located at The Hudson Yards Shopping Center.
+While the views from The Vessel were great looking over the Hudson River and the surrounding skyscrapers, it is the view within the vessel that is spectacular.

 While at the Vessel, take a walk on the Highline for a different perspective of the buildings of Manhattan.
 The 1.5 mile (2.3 km) raised walkway weaves through the West Side following the Hudson River.
-It follows an old railway line right through the centre of city lofts, skyscrapers and condos making its way to Chelsea.
+It follows an old railway line right through the center of city lofts, skyscrapers, and condos making its way to Chelsea.

 Planning on staying near the High Line?
 You may want to check out this apartment rental to feel like a local.